Neats29/neats29.github.io/source/_posts/identity.md

 > “Nationalism is an infantile disease.
 It is the measles of mankind.” - Albert Einstein

 The debates we see on social media have something to do with this.
 When you don't have a strong sense of identity, nothing matters to you strongly enough to lead you to argue or debate intensely.
-But you might want to raise awareness about something that matters to you immensely, this is great, as long as __*you*__ don’t get wrap up in it.
+But you might want to raise awareness about something that matters to you immensely, this is great, as long as __*you*__ don’t get wrapped up in it.
 If people attack the cause, it shouldn’t feel synonymous to them attacking __*you*__.

 *When we have a big identity, in a way our self worth and our sense of who we are is locked up in those adjectives.*